zshipko/ocaml-vec/README.md

 # ocaml-vec

-An example library using [ocaml-rs](https://github.com/zshipko/ocaml-rs) that wraps the Rust `Vec` type for use in OCaml.
+An [ocaml-rs](https://github.com/zshipko/ocaml-rs) wrapper around the Rust `Vec` type for use in OCaml

 ## Building